mapbox/minjur/README.md

 Call with `--help` to see command line options.

+## Output

+The output will be a (possibly rather large file) with one GeoJSON object per line.

+Nodes without any tags will not appear in the output.
+Ways with zero or a single node will not appear in the output.

+All tags will appear as GeoJSON properties, the object `type`, `id`, `version`, `changeset`, `uid`, `user`, and `timestamp` will also be in the properties using a leading `@` in the key indicating that this is an attribute, not a tag.
+You can use the `--attr-prefix` or `-a` option to change this prefix.

 ## Working with updates

 If you are working with a planet file or very large extract (a large continent)